Shoalwater Bay Military Training Area: Description

-The terrestrial fauna of the place is diverse with approximately one third of the Australian mainland birds and bat species represented and approximately one quarter of the macropod species.
+The terrestrial fauna of the place is diverse with approximately one third of the Australian mainland birds and bat species represented and approximately one quarter of the macropod species (including kangaroos and wallabies).
 The amphibian fauna is representative of north-eastern Australia and is moderately diverse in containing 12 percent of the Australian species.
 Most species of frogs were recorded on the western plains.
 This reflects the requirement for seasonal ponds for breeding and an intolerance to salt spray.
 Sixty-four reptile species are recorded which represents around 10 percent of Australian native species and include members of all families of land and freshwater reptiles.

 There are more than 30 islands and small inlets in the place and many have fringing reefs with coral cover varying from 7 to 66 percent.
 Surveys of the fringing reefs in Shoalwater Bay indicate that reefs in the place generally consist of broken rocky shores or rubble banks, which may be covered by algae, corals and/or seagrasses.
 The bottled-nosed dolphin, the Indo-Pacific dolphin, the Irrawaddy dolphin and the humpback whale are known to occur within the marine waters of the place.